Vickyogesh/quiz-platform/doc/student_stat.rst

    Response fields
    ======================================================
-   student    Information about the student. exams      List of statistics for each exam. topics     List of statistics for each topic.
+   student    Information about the student. exams      Exam statistics. topics     Statistics for each topic.
    =========  ===========================================

    =========  ===========================================